 He didn’t even stay in Athens long enough to observe how the Council of Archontes, the only power currently operating, eventually roused itself to the first daunting tasks entailed in the setting up of his re-imagined government: a census to organize all of the people into their four income tiers, followed by a popular election to choose the next slate of archontes.
 These tasks would, thought Solon, be the first great tests of the immense faith he had placed in all the citizenry of Athens.
 He had no idea what he would find upon his return.

 As it happened, what he found in 584 BC was a truly transformed city.
 Mind you, it was not a scene of tranquil harmony of the sort the gods might have been able to inculcate through their divine influence; this Athens was a thoroughly human place.
-People at all levels of society quarreled with one another just as lustily as before, but now they had the final arbitrator of a vote to resolve their differences, right out there in the open.
-To outsiders especially the city seemed perpetually on the verge of collapsing into anarchy, but it never quite did so.
+People at all levels of society quarreled with one another just as lustily as before, but now they had the final arbitrator of a vote to resolve their differences.
 Commerce thrived, even as the people wrote and painted and sculpted and played music and built buildings on a scale no one had ever seen before; Solon was shocked at the physical as well as the mental transformation his city had undergone in just ten years.
-Meanwhile the government was muddling along.
+Meanwhile the government kept muddling along.
 When the time had come to affirm or reject Solon’s constitution just days before his return, the people had voted overwhelmingly for the former option.
 At least now they had a voice, they said to one another, along with the freedom to define themselves as whatever sorts of individual men they wished to be.

 Thus was established the counterweight to Sparta in the life of Greece.
 Some — not least the Spartans themselves — dismissed the Athenians as a crowd of grasping merchants with no higher ideals than tomorrow’s profit.
-And it must be admitted that there was at times more than a grain of truth to what such critics said.
+And it must be admitted that there was at times more than a touch of truth to what such critics said.
 Nevertheless, Athens flourished, providing all of the other Greek cities with another, alternate model for living, vastly different from that of Sparta.
-The course of democracy in Athens would not be smooth, uninterrupted, or even terribly long in the grand scheme of things.
-But it would live long enough to inspire the world of men that you know.

-For Greece’s next three centuries were destined to be viewed by people of the future like you, who tend to prioritize the works of men over those of gods, as the greatest in all its history.
-The spirit of the age would largely live in the relationship between these two powers of Sparta and Athens, the first two states to envision just government as something more than a single hereditary monarch with absolute power.
-Their two solutions to the problem of post-monarchical government were radically different and yet equally Greek.
+The spirit of the age to come would largely live in the relationship between these two cities of Sparta and Athens, in their respective attempts to envision just government as something more than a single hereditary monarch with absolute power.
+Their two solutions to the problem were radically different and yet equally Greek.
 Conquest or commerce?
 Closed borders or open ones?
 Extremity in ideology or moderation in free thought?
 Austerity or prosperity?
 Tradition or innovation?
 Discipline or liberty?
 The collective or the individual?
-These were the opposing poles which Sparta and Athens stood upon.
-All of the rest of Greece would have to decide where it fit on the continuum between these two ways of being.
+These were the opposing poles upon which Sparta and Athens stood.
+All the rest of Greece would have to decide where it fit on the continuum between these two ways of being.

 (This series's cover art is by Dorte Lassen, who hereby releases it under the Creative Commons Attribution-Share Alike 4.0 International license.
 A full listing of print and online sources used will follow the final article in this series.)